sergio8215/Trains-Exercise/README.md

     * Towns names are just 1 letter from a-z or A-Z
     * Towns doesn't have a route directly to the same town, example: AA
     * Routes must be minimum composed for 2 towns
-    * The weight of the rotes can't be a negative number
+    * The weight of the routes have to be > 0
-    *

 ### First use:
     * To execute the program you need to run the Main as a Java Application, it's at the route /Trains Exercise/src/trains/exercise/Main.java.
     * The first screen will show  a menu with this options
         0. Print the menu
         1. If you need help